Can Dominic Solanke thrive at Bournemouth? | Goal.com

 Veteran Jermain Defoe may have departed for Glasgow Rangers, but the likes of Callum Wilson, Josh King and Ibe still represent significant competition for places.

-It also remains to be seen what Solanke’s fitness and confidence will be like following his inactivity at Liverpool to date this term.
+It also remains to be seen what Solanke’s confidence and fitness will be like following his inactivity at Liverpool to date this term, particularly as he recovers from a hamstring problem.

 Unlike earlier in his career, it feels like there’s a lot standing in the youngster’s path to success these days.